cioos-atlantic/ocean-data-workshop/WORKSHOP_STEPS.md

 If using the [sample Antigonish Sensor String dataset](SAMPLE_DATA.md) go through the steps of adding the metadata included for this dataste into the metadata form.

 *Note* Please add an identifier in brackets for your group at the start of the title in the metadata form.
-For instance if part of 'Group A', then for the title, put in "[Group A] Wave Buoy dataset ...".
+For instance if part of 'Group A', then for the title, put in "[Group A] Antigonish sensor string dataset ...".

 ## Data management steps